kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 If you have a question like, "Where is this `signed_id` stored if our SignInToken model has nothing but `user:references`?"

 Well, I had the same question, and the answer is, "it's not stored in the database at all."
-In fact, it's generated in the email itself and placed here.
+In fact, it's generated in the email itself and printed here just once.

-Now that we've configured how our email should be generated, it's time to fix its view:
+Now that we've configured how our email should be generated, it's time to fix its view.
 ```erb
 <%# views/user_mailer/passwordless.html.erb %>